dansholds/grapple-comps-min/content/posts/10923-ascension-grappling-championships-agc-5-connecticut.md

 There are no refunds after final purchase.
 However, athletes can have a credit transferred to their next AGC event.
-Please email: [email protected]
+Please email- [email protected]

 AGC cannot guarantee the athletes will show up for the tournament.
 However, if divisions cannot be combined or opponents can’t be matched up, credit will be given to next tournament.